kube-rs/website/docs/controllers/testing.md

 Here we are loading a built container via [docker buildx](https://docs.docker.com/engine/reference/commandline/buildx_build/) from a different test job (named `docker` here) stashed as a [build artifact](https://github.com/actions/upload-artifact).
 Building images will be covered elsewhere, but you can see the [CI configuration for controller-rs](https://github.com/kube-rs/controller-rs/blob/main/.github/workflows/ci.yml) as a reference.

-Then, once the image and a cluster is available (same [k3d] setup as for integration tests), we can install the CRD, a test document, and the deployment yaml using whatever yaml pipeline we ~~want~~/_have_ to deal with (here [helm](https://helm.sh/)).
+Once the image and the cluster (same [k3d] setup) is available, we can install the CRD, a test document, and the deployment yaml using whatever yaml pipeline we ~~want~~/_have_ to deal with (here [helm](https://helm.sh/)).

-Once everything is installed and things are ready (using [kubectl wait](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#wait) or a simpler `sleep` if you do not have enough conditions), we can check that the **basic changes have occurred** in the cluster.
+After installations and resources are ready (checked by [kubectl wait](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#wait) or a simpler `sleep` if you do not have enough conditions), we can verify that **basic changes have occurred** in the cluster.

 <!-- TODO: link to docker / container / packaging doc here -->